Preparing for High School and Beyond

 Many graduating students test into advanced courses in High School.

-In addition to the Iowa Assessments, St. John the Evangelist Catholic School utilizes other forms of testing to help measure student achievement - Accelerated Reader and STAR Assessments.
+St. John the Evangelist Catholic School utilizes regular testing to help measure student achievement - Accelerated Reader and STAR Assessments.
 Students begin with these programs in Kindergarten.
 The results are individually based and help teachers personalize your child's instruction.

 Accelerated Reader (AR)

 AR is a computer program that helps teachers and librarians manage and monitor children’s reading success.
 A student chooses a book at his or her own level and then takes a short computer quiz that covers the content of the book.
 If the student passes the quiz, it means they understood the material.
 The feedback from the quiz helps parents, teachers, and librarians monitor a student's reading progress and also aids in setting goals and helping the student advance his or her reading skills.